FlukeAndFeather/eds214-finalproject/instructor-feedback.md

 **NOTE:** Talk to me about these three - let's come up with a solution since you were out sick for a day.

-[NY] **The student has provided attentive, constructive feedback in a peer review**
+[M] **The student has provided attentive, constructive feedback in a peer review**

 *I think I did this during my sick day?* <https://github.com/petervitale910/eds214-hurricane/pull/17/commits/d2ef41ed65bb275817246e8978bc04f0ef24b10e>

+- You sure did.
+Well done!

 [NY] **The student has contributed to a peer's repo by opening an issue and creating a pull request**

-[NY] The repo has at least three closed GitHub issues
+[M] The repo has at least three closed GitHub issues

 *spec addressed. created two issues and closed them.*